 For some writers, building a strong author platform comes naturally, but for others, this extroverted activity of networking takes a lot of work.
 Whether it feels comfortable or not, the reality is that an author’s work needs to reach the right community of readers to be successful.
 This means that one of the most important aspects of book marketing is building relationships with people who will promote your book.

-Don’t be afraid to connect with people you already know to enlist their help in finding readers who will really love your work, turning them into true fans—those who will follow you wherever you go, from your social media properties to real-life events.
+Don’t be afraid to connect with people you already know to enlist their help in finding readers who will really love your work, turning them into true fans—those who will follow you wherever you go, from your social media to real-life author events.

 Begin Before the Beginning

 When it comes to networking, it’s never too early to start.
 If you wait until your book is released to start building your connections, you’ll be left playing catch up.
 The best networkers are always cultivating existing relationships and looking for new contacts.
-Continuing relationships will ensure an audience not only looks for your upcoming book, but the next book and the one after that.
+Continuing relationships will ensure an audience not only looks for your upcoming book, but the next book, and the one after that.